markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to **Ashish** for raising this issue in the Discord channel for this book.

+In the **Good Practice** box, I wrote, "Methods that start with `As`, like `AsEnumerable`, cast the sequence".
+But `AsEnumerable` is the only method that starts with `As`.
+In the next edition, I will change this to, "The `AsEnumerable` method casts the sequence".

 *Table 11.1: LINQ extension methods* is missing `AsEnumerable`, `DefaultIfEmpty`, `SequenceEqual`, `SkipLast`, and `TakeLast`.
 In the next edition, I will add them.
 I will also split the table of LINQ methods into deferred and non-deferred methods.

 Method(s)|Description